DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

                                                   0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0)
 ```

+The maximum and minimum displacement values for the sinusoidal motion were set to 0.3 radians to generate a sinusoidal motion within the range of ±0.3 radians from the default joint position.
+Additionally, the `timer_period` for the `timer_callback` was set to 0.5 seconds to match the 20Hz control frequency of Isaac Sim's Articulation Controller

 ```python
 # limiting the movements to a smaller range (this is not the range of the robot, just the range of the sinusoidal motion)